 - As an education provider to fellow care professionals, we have a responsibility to incorporate best practice into our training

 - As the only adult Hospice provider in our area, we have a responsibility to reach out to underserved communities

 We recognise that this is a journey.
 Every day, we are striving to deliver on those beliefs, both as an employer and service provider.

 - Launching a new policy internally with clear aims and intentions around ED&I

-- A Diversity working group for service improvement, development and policy discussion, which meets every two months
+- An Equality, Diversity and Inclusion employee working group for service improvement, development and policy discussion, which meets every two months

-- Listening sessions to raise awareness of diverse life experiences among employees
+- Let's Talk sessions that aim to generate conversation and raise awareness of diverse life experiences among employees

 - A new accessibility toolbar, which allows users to get information from our website in the format they prefer – for example translated into their language, read aloud, or in a large format